hxtree/galaxyops/apis/action-manager/src/ecs/component/README.md

-Component
+# ECS Component

-Reusable classes that can be used inside entity / conntainers.

 Components are structs of data.
 They mean different things to different systems at different points in time.

+Reusable classes that can be used inside entity / conntainers.

 Components have no functions besides helper functions used to access data.

 Component: A component labels an entity as possessing a particular aspect, and holds the data needed to model that aspect.
 For example, every game object that can take damage might have a Health component associated with its entity.
 Implementations typically use structs, classes, or associative arrays.